top of page

-Optimising physical and mental performance is essential for Singapore Armed Forces (SAF) personnel, particularly for those new to or undergoing training, such as National Servicemen (NSFs).
-Recent research highlights how diet quality influences endurance, strength and overall health - key factors for success both in preparing for and being military service.
+Optimising physical and mental performance is essential for Singapore Armed Forces (SAF) personnel, particularly for those new to or undergoing training, such as National Servicemen aka NSFs.
+Recent research highlights how diet quality influences endurance, strength, overall health and resilience - key factors for success in preparing for and being in military service.
+And across all life stages.

 As always, consult a medical professional before making significant changes to your diet or training, especially if you have pre-existing health conditions.
 SAF personnel should seek guidance from their commanders or training staff regarding dietary adjustments.